 Recreation activities while you study in Finland vs. Canada

-A balanced student life must include recreational activities to support your physical and social needs.
+To have a balanced student life, you must do fun things that meet your physical and social needs.
 When choosing to study in Finland vs. Canada, you must consider fun activities that benefit you.

 Finnish people know how to balance work and study with their social lives gracefully.
 They love competing in various athletic activities, as seen in their countless achievements in the history of sports.